-As we are now entering the rainy season (middle of May till early November), the weather on Koh Rong Island is starting to change, with short bursts of heavy rain appearing throughout the day.
+As we are now in rainy season (middle of May till early November), the weather on Koh Rong Island has changed, with short bursts of heavy rain appearing throughout the day.
 It is still quite hot, but it is more humid and cloudier.
 We still think you’ll love it here, so please do come over – you’ll have a great time we promise!

 Below is the weather forecast for the next few days.
 If you don’t trust weather forecasts, message us and we’ll let you know what the weather is like on the islands.

 To give you a rough idea of the average temperatures over this past year (note: these are the average temperatures in the shade – temperatures in direct sunlight can be much higher):